 The Doctor of Design Program is seeking highly motivated and independent applicants with a record of scholarly, academic and/or professional work.
 Each applicant will need to submit a preliminary statement of research interest as part of their application.
+Please note that there are two steps to the application.
+Each step requires the payment of a separate fee.

 Application to the Doctor of Design begins with an online application to the University Graduate School at http://gradschool.fiu.edu.
 Successful candidatesmust have an exceptional academic record and an earned minimum overall graduate GPA of 3.25 in a Master of Architecture degree from accredited program or equivalent professional architectural degree or other advanced degrees subject to program approval.
 The GRE exam is not required.
 Please review the Graduate School website, as well as, the link below for assistance with this portion of the process.
 GRADUATE CHECKLIST